WilliamBergamin/bolt-python/docs/_future/listening_responding_functions.md

 <div class="secondary-content">

 `Function()` returns a `SlackFunction` object.
-It is used by your App to listen to interactive behaviors such as [actions](/bolt-python/concepts#action-respond) and [views](/bolt-python/concepts#view_submissions) that functions can create.
+It is used by your app to set up listeners on interactive behaviors such as [actions](/bolt-python/concepts#action-respond) and [views](/bolt-python/concepts#view_submissions).

-These listeners behave similarly to the ones assigned directly to your App. the notable difference is that `complete()` must be call once your function is completed.
+These listeners behave similarly to the ones assigned directly to your app. the notable difference is that `complete()` must be call once your function is completed.

 </div>